 white.
 In any case, the bride’s clothing has much more detail than the groom’s, and sometimes they weigh so much that they have to help them when it comes to bowing.

 If you have seen any historical drama, you will have noticed that royalty is clearly distinguished from the rest by their dress.

 To identify kings from other characters, look at the embroidery on their clothing: only kings can have a dragon embroidered, usually gold on red.

 But if an emperor appears on the scene, all his clothing will be gold.

-If you walk through the most touristic and historical areas of Korea, you will see many people wearing hanboks, since you can rent them for the day.
-Although, there are also still Koreans who dress them on the most special occasions, such as weddings, funerals, festivities, and other events of great importance.
+If you walk through most tourist and historical areas of Korea, you will see many people wearing hanboks, since you can rent them for the day.
+However, there are also still Koreans who dress them on the most special occasions, such as weddings, funerals, festivities, and other events of great importance.